jklukas/withenv/README.md

 existing directory.
 You may need to put quotes around some values if they contain characters that have special meaning to the shell.

+## Future enhancements

+I'd like to add a concept of a post-hook.
+It would be a special envfile that always gets sourced after the envfiles that are explicitly passed to `withenv`.
+This would allow you to choose dev or prod credentials in your `withenv` invocation, but then also set some derived variable based on those credentials.
+It would be useful for the `REDSHIFT_COPY_CREDS` example above.

+We could probably do a lot better for completion in zsh by using zsh-specific completion features.
+Right now, all the completion is written in bash and relies on zsh's bash completion import functionality.